 Although Pioneer Courthouse Square and Powell's Books are often referred to as Portland's "living rooms," Tom McCall Park could also be named as such.
 Even in bad weather, a multitude of people congregate along the riverfront, and on nice days, families, bikers, bladers, and joggers all find a way to coexist peacefully.
 The park is also the site of many of the city's big events, including the Blues Festival, the Oregon Brewers Festival, and many events associated with the Rose Festival.
 It was under Governor McCall's leadership that Harbor Drive was demolished and replaced by this park in the mid-1970s.

 Housed in a five-story building that occupies an entire city block, calling Powell's a "City of Books" is hardly hyperbole.
 By far the largest book store in Portland, Powell's claims to be the largest independent book store in the nation.
 Ever been to The Strand in New York?
 Powell's is bigger.
 Selling both new and used books, shoppers will be able to find pretty much anything in print at a great price.
 With 1.6 acres of floor space, shoppers may have to use a map (free at the front desk) to navigate through the many color-coded rooms.
 The Powell's coffee shop is one of the best places in Portland to bring out of town guests for an afternoon snack.
-Aside from the "City of Books" Powell's has several satellite locations throughout the Portland area, including three at the airport.
+Aside from the "City of Books" Powell's has several satellite locations throughout the Portland area, including one at the airport.
 Online, Powell's Books competes head to head with Amazon.

 Not only will you see roses that you've never seen before here, you will also have an incredible view of the city and Mt.
 Hood from these terraced gardens.
 Instituted in 1917, the gardens give trial runs to various rose hybrids before they're introduced into the mass market.
 With over 8000 plants representing more than 400 different species, this garden is sure to have at least one rose type that captivates you.
 Should you find yourself tempted, however, know that it's illegal to pick any of the blooms.
 Summer is the best time to visit the displays and is also when you'll find a repertoire of seasonal concerts available in the gardens.
 The Washington Park Rose Garden Store offers unusual items for both the home and garden.

 Despite its name, the Portland Saturday Market is open on Sundays too, every weekend from March through December.
 Located on the West Bank of the Willamette River, the Market is sheltered by the Burnside Bridge and a glass-roofed structure custom made for open-air shopping on rainy days.
-Scores of vendors sell their art and crafts â" all original creations, unavailable anywhere else.
+Scores of vendors sell their art and crafts, all original creations and unavailable anywhere else.
 All sellers at the Saturday Market only sell that which they fashion themselves.
 This includes the freshly cooked, international food which shoppers can eat while sitting in front of the stage featuring free, live music every market day.
-Buskers throughout the area round out the entertainment.
+Buskers throughout the area round out the market with live entertainment.